Ajayajgit/Newrepo/README.md

 # Newrepo
 This is for the critique mechanisam code which can generate the response based on the user query and can give critique feedback based on the initial response generated and can give a refined result
+This also contains the prompt for vendor assessment based on the criteria defined